Routing

 export default Home

 The example above uses multiple links.
-Each one maps a path (href
+Each one maps a path (href) to a known

 page: